bmschmidt/rubberstamp/README.md

-The python components are called `minidriver.py` because they're a more general set of interfaces to Google Drive that should be useful if you want to build minimal computing projects with people who use Google Docs, not markdown.
+The python components are called `minidriver.py` because they're a more general set of interfaces to Google Drive that should be useful if you want to build minimal computing projects while collaborating with people who use Google Docs, not markdown.
+For example, to build a jekyll site using [ed](https://github.com/minicomp/ed) you'd write an adapter called "Driver's Ed."
 Sometimes you gotta meet people where they are.

 ## Summary